 Below are the available bulk discount rates for each individual item when you purchase a certain amount

 This radio has every important feature you can imaging in an emergency radio.
 This high-quality radio is light-weight and compact which makes it easy and convenient to store and transport.
 Size: 8" x 5" x 2.6".
 The Voyager Multi-Band Emergency Radio is designed to provide reliable radio reception in times of emergency across the vast radio spectrum.
-This radio received radio bands including : AM / FM, 7 Weather Channels (with NOAA Alerts), and 2 Shortwave Bands.
+This radio receives radio bands including : AM / FM, 7 Weather Channels (with NOAA Alerts), and 2 Shortwave Bands.
 In addition to radio, The Voyager has several additional built-in emergency features including a flashlight, emergency flasher, reading light, and mobile phone charger (mobile phone connector tips included).
-This emergency radio can be charged using any of one of 5 different charging methods that include Hand-Cranking, Solar Panel, Batteries, AC Adapter, or from a Computer’s USB Port.
+The KA500L has a Lithium Battery and can be charged using any of one of 4 different charging methods that include Hand-Cranking, Solar Panel, AC Adapter, or from a USB Port.
 This incredible emergency radio combines a comprehensive set of important emergency features into a compact and weather resistant unit.

 The Voyager is available in 5 different colors: Black, Blue, Yellow, Green, and Red.

 The Voyager Radio has 3 status lights located on the front of the unit.
 When the Voyager Radio is being used, the labels above the status lights define their meaning (Hi, Low, Tune).
 The green status light labeled HI indicates that the battery is charged and operating normally.
-The red status light labeled LOW indicates that the batter is running low on power and you either need to recharge the internal NI-MH battery using the solar panel or hand crank, or replace the AA batteries.
+The red status light labeled LOW indicates that the batter is running low on power and you either need to recharge the internal Lithium battery using the solar panel or hand crank.
 The orange status light indicates that the radio is tuned and is currently receiving a radio transmission.

 When charging the unit (Power Selector Switch is in the OFF Position), the labels below the status lights define their meaning (Battery, Charging).
-Charging the device can be done using the units solar panel, by hand cranking, using the optional AC adapter, or by plugging the unit into a computer’s USB Port.
+Charging the device can be done using the units solar panel, by hand cranking or by plugging the unit into a computer’s USB Port.
 When the green status light is illuminated, it indicates that the battery is fully charged.
 With the red status light is illuminated, it indicates that the battery is not fully charged.
 The orange status light indicates that the unit is currently sharging the internal NI-MH battery.
 It’s a good idea to charge the battery for a full 8 hours after depleting the charge.

 First, connect your mobile phone to the Voyager Emergency Radio.
 Using the included cable; connect the USB end directly into the Voyager’s USB Port (located on the back of the unit underneath the rubber flap).
 Determine the correct Power Tip for your mobile phone and connect it to the other end of the cable.
 If you have a mobile phone that charges using a standard USB cable, you can simply use the cable that came with your mobile phone and connect it to the USB Port on the back of the Voyager.